lyteword/chspurgeon-tod/volume-4/psalm-88.md

 (e) Exhaustive,—"afflicted with all thy waves."

-2\.What they are in reality.
+2\.
+What they are in reality.

 (a) Not extreme but light.